jeffreyling/rltorch/doc/tools.md

   * `display_every` (optional) : display the reward evry n iterations

 The policy receives the immediate reward at each timestep, and the discounted sum of rewards at the end of the episode.

+# Class RLFile

+Different file tools.

+* `function RLFile:read_libsvm(filename)`
+Read a libsvm file and returns a matrix of data and a matrix of labels.
+Labels are reindexed

+* `function RLFile:split_train_test(data,labels,proportion_train)`
+It generates a split (train and test) over  data and labels matrices, giben a particular proportion to keep in train.